Risk Management Framework

 Scope of Consolidation

-The following risk disclosures providing quantitative information are presented in accordance with International Financial Reporting Standards (IFRS).
-Consequently, the disclosure is generally based on the IFRS principles of valuation and consolidation.
-However, for a few disclosures, regulatory principles of consolidation are relevant and differ from those applied for our financial statements.
-These principles were not materially affected by the new CRR/CRD 4 framework and are described in more detail in our .
-Where the regulatory relevant scope is used, this is explicitly stated.
+The following sections refer to our financial statements in accordance with International Financial Reporting Standards (“IFRS”).
+Consequently, the reporting is generally based on IFRS principles of valuation and consolidation.
+However, in particular for Pillar 3 purposes, regulatory principles of consolidation are relevant which differ from those applied for our financial statements and are described in more detail in our .
+Where the regulatory relevant scope is used this is explicitly stated.